- Systems Center Operations Manager versions 2012R2, 2016, or 2019.

-Click on the Release version to go to the download repository.
+Click on the Release version number to go to the download repository.

 - Added a configuration parameter to disable logging to the array.
-This would decrease the amount of log entries related to the Management Pack operations.
+This decreases the amount of log entries related to the Management Pack operations.

 - Utility PowerShell module added to package and released as Open Source in this Github Repository

 - Allow bulk overrides of SCOM overridable configuration parameters.